 Do you feel guilty for not loving your stepchildren?
 Prioritizing self-care will give you the clarity to recognize the value you provide to your stepchildren and the different role you get to fill as the stepparent.

 Are you tired of having the same argument over and over with your partner?
-Take care of yourself first, and with a calm mind, you may be able to find a compromise quicker and easier.
+Take care of yourself first.
+With a calm mind, you may be able to find a compromise quicker and easier.

 Do you see where I’m going with this?
 Peace and happiness as a stepmom starts within yourself.